Final Dynamics of Systems of Nonlinear Parabolic Equations on the Circle

 For scalar equations of the form (1.1), the fact that the dynamics is finite-dimensional on the attractor was established in~[15].
 In the vector case, the final dynamics of systems (1.1) with scalar diffusion matrix~$D$ and spatially homogeneous nonlinearity $f(u)\partial_{x}u+g(u)$ was studied in~[8], and the second restriction seems to be technical.
 The existence of an inertial manifold was proved in~[8] for the scalar equation ($m=1$), and for $m>1$, it was proved under the assumption that the function matrix $f(u)$ is diagonal with a unique nonzero element in a convex neighborhood of the attractor.
 The results obtained in~[8] are based on a non-local change of the phase variable~$u$ which ``decreases'' the dependence of the nonlinear part (1.1) on~$\partial_{x}u$ and allows using the well-known ``spectral gap condition``.

-Generalizing and developing the approach in~[15], we study whether the dynamics is finite-dimensional on the attractor, but we do not consider the problem of existence of an inertial manifold for systems of equations (1.1).
-At the same time, we here consider the case of \textit{nonscalar} diffusion matrix~$D$ and spatially nonhomogeneous nonlinearity with $f=f(x,u),\;g=g(x,u)$.
+Generalizing and developing the approach in~[15], we study whether the dynamics is finite-dimensional on the attractor, but we do not consider the problem of existence of an inertial manifold for systems of periodic equations (1.1).
+At the same time, we here consider the case of \textit{nonscalar} diffusion matrix~$D$.
 We prove that the limit dynamics is finite-dimensional for wide classes of systems (1.1).
 Now, omitting the details related to the choice of phase space and dissipativity conditions, we formulate the main results of the paper as follows.

 \textit{The phase dynamics on the attractor of system $(1.1)$ is finite-dimensional if any of the following three conditions is satisfied}.

 (A) \textit{The convection matrix $f=\mathrm{diag}$ on ${\rm co}\,\mathcal{A}$} (Theorem~4.3).